utsaslab/pebblesdb/README.md

 #### Read optimization

-* PebblesDB makes use of sstable level bloom filter instead of block level bloom filter used in HyperLevelDB or LevelDB.
+* PebblesDB makes use of sstable-level bloom filter instead of block level bloom filter used in HyperLevelDB or LevelDB.
 With this optimization, even though a guard can contain multiple sstables, PebblesDB effectively reads only one sstable from disk per level.